matomo-org/github-action-checklist-gate/README.md

 # Checklist Gate GitHub Action

-This action ensures that pull requests cannot be merged until required checklist items in the PR description are explicitly checked.
+This action ensures that pull requests cannot be merged until required checklist items in the PR description are explicitly acknowledged with an accepted status value.

 ## How It Works

 The action reads the enforced checklist items from `config/checklist-items.txt`.
-When a pull request includes any of those labels in its description, the action verifies that each one is checked (e.g. `- [x] Label`).
-If any matching items remain unchecked, the action fails.
+When a pull request includes any of those labels in its description, the action verifies that each one is annotated with exactly one of the following status values inside the brackets:

+- `✔` — completed, treated as a pass
+- `✖` — not complete, treated as a failure
+- `NA` or `na` — not applicable, treated as a pass

+For example, `- [✔] Tests written or updated`.
+If a matching checklist item is marked with any other value, the action fails because the status is unsupported.
 The default configuration enforces the following items:

 - Tests written or updated
 - Documentation updated